cnshsliu/smp.nvim/README.md

 Press

-`:SMPPreview`
+`:SmpPreview`

 to start to preview the current buffer.

-1. `:SMPPreview`: start service and preview the current buffer`
+1. `:SmpPreview`: start service and preview the current buffer`
-2. `:SMPStart`: start background service without open browser
+2. `:SmpStart`: start background service without open browser
-3. `:SMPStop`: stop background service
+3. `:SmpStop`: stop background service

-Normally, you only use SMPPreview command, if service is not started, it will start service first, then open browser for previewing, otherwise, it will preview directly.
+Normally, you only use SmpPreview command, if service is not started, it will start service first, then open browser for previewing, otherwise, it will preview directly.